For more information or to request a custom program, please contact our Lead Educator:

 Winter Science Lab Series

 Don’t let winter put a freeze on your science curriculum!
-The New Weis Center is excited to offer a Winter Lab Series, beginning with two classes in February.
+The New Weis Center is excited to offer a Winter Lab Series.
 These STEM focused classes will look at different aspects of science in everyday life.
 This is a drop-off program for pre-registered participants only.
-Additional experience-based lab classes are coming in March.

-We welcome homeschool co-ops, and can also create a custom program to suit your learning objectives.
+We welcome homeschool individuals, groups and co-ops throughout the year, and can create a custom program to suit your learning objectives.
 Please contact us if you are interested in a program or subject that is not listed.